home-automator/architecture/Architectural Decision Records/0010-deep-state-management.md

 of truth for Home Automator, and is the only place state mutations are allowed.

-We will use Redux for state management.
-A conventional single Redux store will be established server-side, along with requisite actions and reducers.
+We will use deep-state-observer (as a replacement for Redux) for state management.
+A single store will be established server-side.
 Subscriptions to state store changes will trigger server state change handlers, which will propagate the latest state throughout the system.

 On the server, Widgets will 1) receive and process client Update Actions,
 2) perform associated actions on devices and services, and 3) invoke